Binet's factorial series and extensions to Laplace transforms: Introduction

 in terms of the Bernoulli polynomials $B_{n}\left( a\right) $ that reduces for $a=0$ to Stirling's original asymptotic series (\ref{Binet_asymptotic_Stirling_expansion}).
 Starting from a complex integral (\ref{Binet_complex_integral_Zeta}) for Binet's function $\mu\left( z\right) $, Stirling's asymptotic series (\ref{Binet_asymptotic_Stirling_expansion}) is derived in Section \ref{sec_Stirling_asymptotic_series}, where also the meaning of the upper bound $K$ is explained.
 Section \ref{sec_Stirling_convergent_companion} presents the \emph{convergent} companion (\ref{mu_series_TaylorZeta_1_op_z}) of Stirling's \emph{divergent} series (if $K\rightarrow\infty$ in (\ref{Binet_asymptotic_Stirling_expansion})).

 The main motivation that led to this article is twofold.
 Originally, I was confused about Binet's achievements: he derived \emph{two} \emph{different} factorial expansions (\ref{Binet_original}) and (\ref{Binet_function_faculteits_expansie}) for the \emph{same} function $\mu\left( z\right) $.
 While I thought initially that one of them must be wrong, I discovered later with (\ref{mu_factorial_alpha_expansions}) that infinitely many different factorial series exist.
+However, Gilbert \cite{Gilbert1873} has anticipated me about 150 years earlier.
 The second motivation was my unbelief that Stirling's asymptotic \emph{but divergent} expansion seems unbeatable in performance for some optimal, finite $K$.